na-na-hi/renget/archive/Basement.md

 [serialmurder](https://discord.com/users/385475837715021826/) on %hotpink%**D**%%iscord
 [konodiavoloda](https://twitter.com/konodiavoloda) on %hotpink%**T**%%witter
 [diavoloification](https://www.instagram.com/diavoloification/) on %hotpink%**I**%%nstagram
+%#facade%*If you have not learned how to take no for an answer, I'd say it's best you don't contact me at all.*%%

 My Resource/Graphic [Carrd](https://massacre.crd.co/) *and* [Rntry](/graphics)
 Sign My [Guestbook](https://diavolo.123guestbook.com/)
-^ Do %hotpink%**NOT**%% use my guestbook to ask for URLs
+^ Do %hotpink%**NOT**%% use my guestbook to ask for URLs You're free to whine to me on there, I like to laugh at them.

 -> ![](https://files.catbox.moe/2gjutl.png)
 Plain = Available for Trade or Give Away